Lauchpaul/STTP-Suite/README.md

 | **Feature Requests** | Cool ideas, but unless they align with my own nerd-itch they may never land. |

 **What you can do instead**
 - Fork the repo and hack away.
 Do what you want!
-I dont care if you don't name me or sell it.
+I dont care if you don't name me or even sell it💀
-- Tag me if you publish something cool; I I'll notice.
-(You can Email me or add me on Discord.
+- Tag me if you publish something cool;  I'll notice.
+(You can E-mail me or add me on Discord.
 User: Lauchpaul)
 - Treat the code as a reference / inspiration rather than a polished product.

 In short: use at your own risk, contribute if you like, but **don't expect anything** regarding maintainer responsiveness.

+## ✨ Anything else?

+- The code has Comments, but don't expect good documentation.
+For STTPS and STTPS use the !help command in the Chatter programm.
+- Like I said, the code isn't 100% bug free, i would recommend using two old Laptops.
+- The scripts were testet only in Debian.
+I'm not 100% sure if this works on other Distros.
+- If you any questions, send me an E-mail or Discord...
+User: Lauchpaul